Guide to I-601a

-Plus, after a consular officer determines that someone is inadmissible to the U.S., that person is still able to file an I-601 (Application for Waiver of Grounds of Inadmissibility).
+Plus, after a consular officer determines that someone is inadmissible to the U.S., that person is still able to file a Form I-601 (Application for Waiver of Grounds of Inadmissibility).
 This is true even if he/she has no desire to seek (or doesn’t qualify for) a provisional unlawful presence waiver.
 A professional legal adviser can further explain the differences.

 Provisional Unlawful Presence Waiver Counsel

 Navigating the process for obtaining a provisional unlawful presence waiver can be complex.
 Most people without the necessary legal background are unable to complete the I-601a on their own.
-Retaining an experienced immigration attorney is the best option to ensure a successful and satisfying completion of the process.
+Retaining an experienced immigration attorney is the best option to ensure the successful and satisfying completion of the process.